chipslays/porter/README.md

 # 🤵‍ Porter

-Simple wrapper over Workerman Websockets.
+A simple wrapper over Workerman websockets with channels and other stuff.

 # Installation